Walter-Gaitan/aws-bootcamp-cruddur-2023/journal/week1.md

 CMD [ "python3", "-m" , "flask", "run", "--host=0.0.0.0", "--port=4567"]
 ```

 To make sure the notification feature backend works, we just need to run the command `docker build -t backend-flask .` to build the container and then `docker run backend-flask` to run the container.
-Once it’s created, we need to make the port public so we can use it on the web browser.
+Once it’s created, we need to make the port public, so we can use it on the web browser.

-// add image

 ### Create notification feature frontend